What Will He Do?

 The answer springs to the lips of Jesus’ listeners without hesitation.
 “He will put those wretches to a miserable death, and lease the vineyard to other tenants who will give him the produce at the harvest time.”

 Creator God has entrusted humanity with the care and stewardship of this beautiful planet earth.
 This is the home that has been given to us.
-And yet, it has become clear that our burning of fossil fuels which results in greenhouse gases is changing the climate of our planet so rapidly that many of its current life forms, including our own, may not survive in the coming centuries.
+And yet, it has become clear that our burning of fossil fuels which results in greenhouse gases is changing the climate of our planet so rapidly that many of its current life forms, including our own, may not survive in the coming decades.
 When the owner of the vineyard comes, what will he do?

 “There was a landowner who planted a vineyard and leased it to tenants.
 When the harvest time had come, he sent slaves to the tenants to collect his produce.
 But the tenants beat the slaves and killed them.
 The landowner sent more slaves, and they too were beaten and killed.
 Finally he sent his son to them, saying, ‘they will respect my son.’
 But they seized the son, threw him out of the vineyard and killed him.”

 Then Jesus asked, “Now when the owner of the vineyard comes, what will he do to those tenants?”

 And they said, “He will put those wretches to a miserable death.”

 That’s how the story ends.

 But did you notice there isn’t just one ending for the parable in today’s gospel?

 Luckily for us, we don’t have to write the ending to this story.
 Jesus gives us a different ending.
 What will the Lord do?
 This is what the Lord will do: the stone that the builders rejected will become the cornerstone.
 This is the Lord’s doing.